Aegis: Tethering a Blockchain with Primary-Chain Stake: Introduction

-The protocol includes a primary-chain contract that allows nodes to checkpoint the Aegis state.
-The nodes construct a blockchain in which each \emph{Aegis block} references both its predecessor and a corresponding \emph{primary block} (Figure~\ref{fig:aegisTopology}).
+We present \emph{Aegis} \footnote{Named after the powerful divine shield carried by Zeus and Athena in Greek mythology, which first appears in Homer's Iliad.} ~(\secQuickRef{sec:aegis}), a tethered blockchain.
+Each \emph{Aegis block} references both its predecessor and a corresponding \emph{primary block}.
 The committee defined by that primary block is the committee in charge of generating the next Aegis block using a consensus protocol.
-While maintaining the Aegis chain, its nodes occasionally checkpoint the latest block with the primary-chain contract.
-In the happy flow, the checkpoints are less than~\deltaActive apart, so there is always an active committee.
+While maintaining the Aegis chain, its nodes occasionally checkpoint the latest block with a dedicated smart contract on the primary-chain.

+In the happy flow, the checkpoints are less than~$\deltaActive$ apart, so there is always an active committee.
+However, creating an Aegis block might take too long due to internode communication delays.
+If it takes longer than~$\deltaActive$, there would be nothing to checkpoint.
-However, adding a block might take too long.
-Then, the next block's creation stretches beyond the~\deltaActive window, and there is nothing to checkpoint as there are no new blocks.
 In this case, any Aegis node can issue a \emph{reset} on the primary chain to specify a new committee.
 At this point, the committee is defined in the primary-chain reset, but not yet in any Aegis block, until one is generated.

+Figure~\ref{fig:aegisTopology} illustrates the topology of the Aegis chain ($A1, A2, \dots$) and the primary chain ($P1, P2, \dots$).
+Most Aegis blocks ($A2$--$A6$) are generated by the committee referenced by their ancestor signified by the same color.
+Some are checkpointed in primary blocks ($P3, P5, P6$).
+If a checkpoint cannot be placed in time (and before the first Aegis block), a reset is issued ($P1, P7$), and the subsequent Aegis block is generated by the committee of the reset block ($A1, A7$).

-The risk is that the committee defined by the reset and the one defined by the previous block both generate a block at the same height (distance from chain root), forming a so-called \emph{fork}.
+There is a risk that the committee defined by the reset and the one defined by the previous block both generate a block at the same height (distance from chain root), forming a so-called \emph{fork}.
 To prevent that, both the protocol and the primary-chain contract enforce timing constraints, avoiding consensus decisions that cannot be checkpointed and premature resets.

+The Aegis protocol thus comprises the primary-chain smart contract, which handles checkpoints and resets, and a distributed protocol executed by Aegis nodes, which invokes a classical single-committee consensus protocol to extend the Aegis chain.